-A worker may choose a person to communicate with a medical provider when the worker and the medical provider speak different languages, including sign language.
+(1) A worker may choose a person to communicate with a medical provider when the worker and the medical provider speak different languages, including sign language.
 The worker may choose a family member, a friend, an employee of the medical provider, or someone who provides interpreter services as a profession.
+However, a representative of the worker's employer may not provide interpreter services.
 The medical provider may disapprove of the worker's choice at any time the medical provider feels the interpreter services are not improving communication with the worker, or feels the interpretation is not complete or accurate.